microsoft/vscode-docs/docs/remote/containers.md

 ### Using a Dockerfile

 To create a customized sandbox or application in a single container, you can use (or reuse) a `Dockerfile` to define your dev container.
-If you have an existing `Dockerfile` you want to use, you can use the **Remote-Containers: Create Container Configuration File** command in the Command Palette (`kbstyle(F1)`) where you'll be asked to pick which Dockerfile you want to use.
+If you have an existing `Dockerfile` you want to use, you can use the **Remote-Containers: Add Development Container Configuration Files...** command in the Command Palette (`kbstyle(F1)`) where you'll be asked to pick which Dockerfile you want to use.
 You can then customize from there.

 > **Note:** Alpine Linux and Windows based containers are not currently supported.